wrong-about-everything/wrong-about-everything.github.io/_posts/The-Truth.md

 This intuitive understanding of the truth dates back to Aristotle who posited it like the following:

-> A sentence is true if the world is the way the sentence says, and false, if the world is not the way the sentence says.
+> A sentence is true if the world is the way the sentence says, and false, if the world is not the way the sentenceÂ says.

 This view is called [the Correspondence Theory of Truth](https://plato.stanford.edu/entries/truth-correspondence/).